Class Schedule Contact Us FAQ Buddhist Groups Home

 The group began as the Atlanta Center for Zen and the Arts.
 At first the school only offered meditation classes, then expanded to include Okyo, calligraphy, hojo, and Zazenkai (overnight zen retreat w/o a Zen master) three times a year.
 Ginny also started an Aikido school, the Aikido Association of Atlanta.
 Because of Ginny's association with both groups, the Atlanta Center for Zen and the Arts was co-located with the Aikido Association of Atlanta (AAA).

 In 1996, Ginny Whitelaw was ordained at Chozen-ji, becoming a Zen priest.
-In 2001, Rev. Whitelaw moved to Baltimore, leaving the senior Zen student, Glenn Murray running the center.
-At this time, Glenn Murray and Chris Britton started working towards becoming ordained.
+In 2001, Rev. Whitelaw moved to Baltimore, leaving the senior Zen student, Glenn Murray, in charge of the center.

-In 2004, due to class expansion of AAA the Zen group senior students decided to leave AAA to allow them to expand their program.
+In 2004, due to class expansion at AAA, the Zen group senior students decided to leave AAA to allow them to expand their program.
 It was at this time, the group formed the Zen Center of Georgia.

 More Daiyuzen-ji information